mac-edge/smee.io-client/README.md

 This is a docker container with smee-client on node:16-alpine3.11 image.

 ## Usage
-If you want to test to you receive payloads in your local (docker-compose) test environvment, you can start this container and only need to define two environment variables.
+If you want to test to receive payloads in your local (docker-compose) test environvment, you can start this container and only need to define two environment variables.

 ```